 Set the two 56-inch boards on edge, 12 inches apart and parallel to each other.
 Position the 12-inch side boards so that their finished edge is facing forward (toward the front of the cabinet).
 The one cut edge of each board will be facing backward and will not be visible.

 Place one of the 12-inch boards at the side.
 Screw this side board into place with three 1-inch screws driven into the top board and three screws into the bottom board.
 Be sure to first drill the pilot holes and countersink holes.

 Slide the cabinet doors into the channels.
 Then attach the second side board on the other side of the cabinet.
 Cover up the screws with the white plastic screw covers.

 You must slide the cabinet doors into the channels before attaching the second side panel.
 You will have no access after attaching that second side.

 Lay the white project panel (the back panel) on the ground with the white side facing up.
 Lay the entertainment center on its side, on top of the white project panel, as a template.
 Mark off the size of the back panel with the pencil.
 Remove the entertainment center and cut the white project panel on its marks with the circular saw.

 From the rear, attach the back panel to the entertainment center using 1/2-inch screws.
 Be sure that the entertainment center is perfectly square before attaching the back panel, as the panel will lock its position in place.
 Use four screws on each long side and three screws on each short side.
 It is not necessary to countersink these screws as they will be hidden in the back.

 Cut a Wire Access Hole

-Cut a 2-inch hole in the center of the back panel with the hole saw.
+Cut a 2-inch hole in the center of the back panel, using the drill and a 2-inch hole saw.
 Depending on your wiring needs, you may need to cut more than one hole.